The cost of a speeding ticket varies based on the offense and the region where the traffic violation took place.

 Average cost of speeding tickets

-The average cost of a speeding ticket in America is 150 dollars and this include court fees.
-In the state of Texas, a person caught speeding of 15 miles per hour above the speeding limit will be charged with fees of not more than 250 dollars and those caught speeding for 30 miles per hour above the speed limit will have to pay a fine of 300 dollars or more according to Driving University.com.
+The average penalty for overspeeding in America is 150 dollars (this amount includes court fees).
+In the state of Texas, a person caught overspeeding of 15 miles per hour above the limit will be charged with fees of not more than 250 dollars and those caught overspeeding for 30 miles per hour above the limit will have to pay a fine of 300 dollars or more.

 Is there a way to dismiss the violation?